bmidget/kohana-formo/guide/formo.getting-started.md

 	$form->set($settings);

-### Formo Fields (Ffields)
+### Formo Fields

 Fields are containers for data.
-Every field you add to your form object is an `Ffield` object.
+Every field you add to your form object is an `Formo_Field` object.

 ### Subforms